 ‘Normal’ period blood will differ from person to person, but you can typically expect a thicker consistency at the start of your period.
 Every menstrual cycle you experience will differ slightly.
 Some may experience bleeding to be more like a runny liquid at the beginning.

 In most cases, a thinner, watery texture is a sign of light menstrual flow.
-If accompanied with a light pink period blood colour, this could be a sign of stress or pre-menopause.
+If accompanied with a light pink period blood color, this could be a sign of stress or pre-menopause.

 Clots/thick and clumpy

 Clots and thick clumps in period blood are completely normal – especially on the heaviest days of a period.
 It’s particularly common with darker period blood color because it’s had time to build up, in comparison to quicker flows of fresh bright red blood.